LuisMayo/objection_engine/docs/v4/CreatingCustomCharacter.md

 ```

 ## The final product
-After everything is done, the `athena` folder looks like this:
+After everything is done, my `athena` folder looks like this:
 ```
 athena
 ├ athena-confident-idle.gif